Quick Facts

-Of the many waterfalls in the Blue Mountains National Park, Katoomba Falls might just be the most impressive!
-At around 800′ tall, it’s really a truly spectacular view.
+Of the many waterfalls in Blue Mountains National Park, Katoomba Falls might just be the most impressive!
+At 750 feet tall, it’s truly a spectacular sight.

-Katoomba Falls can be easily accessed by the Blue Mountains Explorer Bus.
-Look at the map to determine the stop.
-Once you get there, you can view the falls from numerous different vantage points.
-I believe there is one to the right of the falls, but it doesn’t necessary lead to the best view.
-If you head west, you’ll end up seeing the Katoomba Cascades, and then you’ll come out to the left of the falls.
-A trail leads to the base of the first drop, and if you zoom in on the picture, you might notice the very brave people standing at the base.
-There is a rope to prevent people from going too far, at least in theory.
-Nobody really seemed to heed the rope.
+Katoomba Falls is easy to access via the Blue Mountains Explorer Bus—just check the map for the correct stop.
+Once you’re there, you can view the falls from several different vantage points.
+There’s one viewpoint to the right of the falls, though it doesn’t necessarily offer the best view.
+If you head west, you’ll pass the Katoomba Cascades and eventually reach a spot to the left of the falls.
+A trail leads to the base of the first drop, and if you zoom in on a photo, you might spot some very brave people standing down there.
+There’s a rope meant to keep people from going too far, at least in theory.
+Most didn’t seem to pay much attention to it.

 - Head to Katoomba.
 You can actually walk to the falls from Katoomba, though it is easier to purchase an Explorer Bus pass that gets you to the falls.
 The falls are found at stops 10, 11, or 12.